intel-lab-lkp/linux/Documentation/power/runtime_pm.rst

 Core Guarantees and Synchronization Rules
 -----------------------------------------

-The helper functions provided by the PM core, described in Section 4, guarantee that the following constraints are met with respect to runtime PM callbacks for one device:
+The helper functions provided by the PM core, described in `Section 4`_, guarantee that the following constraints are met with respect to runtime PM callbacks for one device:

 (1) The callbacks are mutually exclusive (e.g. it is forbidden to execute
     ->runtime_suspend() in parallel with ->runtime_resume() or with another